ebeeraheem/Ebee.Cloudflare.R2/docs/signedurls.md

 });
 ```

-Then inject `IR2Client` and access the signed URLs client:
+Then inject `IR2Client` and use the signed URL methods directly:

 ```csharp
 public class MyService